What Is Company Culture?

-After you’ve established your communication rules, you might want to look into communication methods.
+After establishing your communication rules, you want to look into communication methods.
 A unified communication solution allows an easy flow of communication among multiple channels and devices.
 Establish the types of communication that your team should expect from the leadership team and each other.
-Take time to note when each form of communication should be used.
+Take time to note when team members should use each communication method.

 - Email (newsletters and one-on-one communications.)